Quality matters when hiring for a big project. Call a Best Pick now!

 Inspect lawn mowers, and sharpen blades or fill with gas as needed.
 You should do this at the beginning of the season as well as periodically throughout the spring and summer.
 The better condition your mower is in, the longer it will last and the better your lawn will look.

 Organize your closets.
 Closets have a tendency to become stockpiles for all kinds of random junk.
 Accumulations like this are not only an eyesore, but they also make it hard to find what you’re looking for in a hurry.
 Pack away and store any bulky winter clothing and accessories since they have a tendency to take up a lot of space and you won’t need them for another six months or so.
 Rearrange your clothes so that they are grouped by color and/or type.
 This will make putting together outfits much easier and save you time in the mornings.

 Clean your floors.
 Whether you have carpets, hardwoods, or tile, floors collect dirt quickly and need to be regularly cared for.
 While you probably already sweep, mop, and vacuum fairly often, giving your floors a deeper clean every now and then is still recommended.
 Finally getting out that one stubborn stain or revitalizing your grout can do wonders for a room’s look and feel.

 Thoroughly clean your appliances.
 Much like floors, appliances get frequent use and probably only light, general upkeep, so it’s a good idea to put a detailed appliance cleaning on your spring cleaning checklist.
-For in-depth tips on appliance cleaning, check out our blog on the topic.

 By incorporating these seasonal maintenance tips into your spring cleaning plan of action, your home’s transition into the warmer months should go rather seamlessly.
 While it may seem like a lot of work up front, all the tasks are preventative measures that will keep you from having to make stressful, expensive repairs later.